DamianZaremba/damianzaremba.co.uk/content/_posts/2011-08-23-useful-cpanel-paths.markdown

 layout: post
 title: Useful cPanel paths
 tags:
-- cPanel
+- Cpanel
-- Knowledge Base
+- Knowledge base
 - Linux
-- cpanel
+- Cpanel
-- data
+- Data
-- paths
+- Paths
 ---

 Some common and useful paths for cPanel are as below - please note that these may change at any time.